 Git overwrites Master with branch

-This article will discuss cleanly merging a branch in Git from another repository branch master
+This article will discuss cleanly merging a branch in Git from another repository branch master.

-When using a Git workflow, the changes we make to the code must eventually end master
+When using a Git workflow, the changes we make to the code must eventually end masterup in a branch when the application task is completed.

-We also have to understand that we might have developed some other branch which contains code changes which are not ready for production deployment and we name that branch as per the organizational requirements and rules dev
+We also have to understand that we might have developed some other branch which contains code changes which are not ready for production deployment and we name that branch as per the organizational requirements and rules dev.

-made too many changes to the branch and then faced difficulties in combining dev
+In some cases, we devmade too many changes to the branch and then faced difficulties in combining devthe branch with masterthe branch; it could not be performed easily.

-branch with the branch.
+One way to overcome this busy situation is to devcompletely replace our masterbranch with the branch.
 We can do it in two ways.

 The merge strategy isOurs